E-commerce

 Accessibility, performance and guidelines

-Follow checkout UX guidelines: clear wording, clean visual hierarchy, immediate validation when the field is required under certain conditions.
+Follow checkout UX guidelines: clear wording, restrained visual hierarchy, immediate validation when the field is required under certain conditions.
 Plan for localization if you sell in multiple languages: the locale files provided with the extension typically support `fr.json` in addition to the default locale.
 On the performance side, limit unnecessary synchronous network calls and monitor bundle size.

 Checklist before going live

-Options excluding custom development
+Options outside custom development

 Best practices and mistakes to avoid